oldevelopment/heythis_is_new/README.md

 7th April added last commits to graphqwl and read in front in dev 11th April added user profile to the grapql schema
 ![](./graphqluser-profile.png)

+21st April Graphql pretty much done . waiting for feedback and more possible points to expose from front end dev 21st April checked client ID's and app secrets again facebook not working it will get you to log in but the next bit is not working instagram not working when you try to go further with the login screen you get {
+error_type: "OAuthException",
+code: 400,
+error_message: "Invalid scope field(s): public_content"
+}
+Google log  also give an error when going past the sign in This app isn't verified
+This app hasn't been verified by Google yet.
+Only proceed if you know and trust the developer.

+If you’re the developer, submit a verification request to remove this screen.
+Learn more

+Advanced
+to be reserached and resolved immediately.
+21st to do persist data to localhost/mongodb. and test